daniellmb/angular-uuid-service/README.md

 angular-uuid-service
 ====================

-214 byte standalone AngularJS UUID/GUID generator service that is RFC4122 version 4 compliant
+214 byte standalone AngularJS UUID/GUID generator service that is RFC4122 version 4 compliant.

 ## Use
 create something with `uuid` as a dependency, call the `rfc4122.v4()` service.